ShiraazMoollatjie/listenyt/README.md

 * Configurable `youtube-dl` formats because currently it only downloads in `m4a`
 * Configurable `youtube-dl` sites because it supports not only youtube
 * Maybe publish completed downloads to the system notification bar
-* Non blocking downloads.
-Currently it downloads
+* Multiple concurrent downloads.
+Currently it downloads sequentially.
+I wasn't sure whether spamming multiple `youtube-dl` instances was a good idea at the time.

 # Legal stuff
 This is only meant for personal use.
 Please don't use this to make money or something weird like that.